-This bill would authorize the court to consider and take into account as an aggravating factor for purposes of determining the sentence to be imposed the fact that the defendant recruited, enticed, or obtained the victim from a shelter or placement that is designed to serve runaway youth, foster children, homeless persons, or victims of human trafficking or domestic violence.
+This bill would authorize the court to consider and take into-account account, in certain circumstances, as an aggravating factor for purposes of determining the sentence to be imposed the fact that the defendant recruited, enticed, or obtained the victim from a shelter or placement that is designed to serve runaway youth, foster children, homeless persons, or victims of human trafficking or domestic violence.
 The bill would also make technical and nonsubstantive conforming changes.